-In June 2024, we supported a poster with real world, observational, safety data of IPE from a U.S. database at the National Lipid Association scientific session in Las Vegas, Nevada.
-This presentation may advance the understanding of the safety profile of IPE in the real world and how it compares to the safety listed in the approved labeling and those from the large REDUCE-IT CV outcomes trial.
+In August and September of 2024, we supported a poster data presentations at both the European Society of Cardiology in London, UK, and the European Association for the Study of Diabetes in Madrid, Spain.
+These presentations included sub-analyses from the REDUCE-IT trial, EPA mechanistic data, and data from Spanish hospitals reporting on the residual cardiovascular risk of elevated TG levels in patients with real world, observational, safety data of IPE from a U.S. database at acute coronary syndrome, or ACS, as well as the National Lipid Association scientific session in Las Vegas, Nevada.
+This presentation may advance the understanding of the safety profile/eligibility of IPE in the real world and how it compares to the safety listed in the approved labeling and those from the large REDUCE-IT CV outcomes trial patients with ACS.

-In the first three six months of 2024, Amarin and global medical and scientific collaborators supported seven over 15 publications inclusive of accepted abstracts, posters, and accepted journal manuscripts.
+In the first six nine months of 2024, Amarin we and global medical and scientific collaborators supported over 15 25 publications inclusive of accepted abstracts, posters, and accepted journal manuscripts.